d3n7/chaosglove/README.md

 ![pretty picture](glove.png)

-Here's a video showing how to use the glove.
-I should note this glove is a slightly different version that includes a light sensor (photocell).
+Here's a video showing how to use the glove: https://www.youtube.com/embed/g6u06UhuX4E I should note this glove is a slightly different version that includes a light sensor (photocell).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/g6u06UhuX4E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>